osresearch/LEDscape/README.md

 an 800 KHz bit clock, it is typically handled with a dedicated microcontroller or DMA hardware on something like the Teensy 3.

-However, the TI OMAP in the BeagleBone Black has two programmable "microcontrollers" built into the CPU that can handle real time tasks and also access the ARM's memory.
+However, the TI AM335x ARM Cortex-A8 in the BeagleBone Black has two programmable "microcontrollers" built into the CPU that can handle realtime tasks and also access the ARM's memory.
 This allows things that might have been delegated to external devices to be handled without any additional hardware, and without the overhead of clocking data out